 When someone is arrested of a crime, they may be charged with a federal crime, as well as a state crime.
 If you have been charged with a federal crime it is important to contact an experienced federal criminal defense attorney to represent you against charges that may…Read More

 There is no agreed upon definition of a white collar crime.
-According to Wex Law Dictionary, sociologist Edwin Sutherland coined the term in 1939 as “a crime committed by a person of respectability and high social status in the course of his occupation.” …Read More
+According to Wex Law Dictionary, sociologist Edwin Sutherland coined the term in 1939 as “a crime committed by a person of respectability and high social status in the course of his occupation.”
+Wex also states that a white…Read More

 If you are facing allegations of federal crimes, you probably have a lot of questions about the legal process upon which you are about to embark.
 Federal criminal cases are significantly different from federal civil cases, and it is important to understand the distinction between these two.
 Further, although processes…Read More

 Federal and state courts have different jurisdictions.
 Jurisdiction can mean either a geographically defined area that a court resides over, or it can mean the laws or legal authority that a court holds for hearing certain types of cases.